About Great Lakes Watercross

 A typical race weekend will draw many racers and families to an event.
 Watercross is an exciting sport to see in action, and we often find local venues help market our events and they will draw many spectators to their location to watch the races.
 GLW is proud to recognize several racers who have won numerous regional and world titles that race on our tour.
 Racers travel with family and friends to support their needs throughout the weekend.
 In the Midwest, we enjoy nothing more than gathering with friends and family to have a some intense competition during the day and fun celebrations at night!

 Participants are solely responsible for their safety at IJSBA-sanctioned races and should assess their own ability to negotiate each individual course.
-Participants who doubt the competence of course officials, have concerns about the safety of the course, or their own ability to negotiate the course, or are uncertain about the condition of their watercraft, or doubt the competence of fellow competitors, should not participate and should request the return of their entry fee before competitive activity begins.
+Participants who doubt the competence of course officials, have concerns about the safety of the course, or their own ability to negotiate the course, or are uncertain about the condition of their watercraft, or doubt the competence of fellow competitors, should not participate.
 A personal flotation device, helmet, and back deflector (ski classes only) are required for racing.
 We also recommend wearing gloves, goggles, and a wetsuit for additional protection from the elements.

 All racers and watercrafts will need a technical inspection.
 A designated tech area will be assigned for racers to bring their watercraft and safety equipment.
 All rider equipment, including helmet and personal flotation device, must be available for technical inspection.
 Stickers will be given placed on watercrafts that pass tech, and these stickers must be displayed on all race machines.
 All racing watercraft is subject to technical inspection at any time throughout the event.
 Any violations discovered will result a disqualification (DQ) for the event and a forfeiture of any possible points.